Bachelor of Nursing

 7. A student must receive a “credit” in Nursing clinical courses and at least a “C” in the co-requisite Nursing classroom courses before proceeding to subsequent clinical courses.
 In instances where a Nursing classroom course and Nursing clinical course are co-requisites, a failure in one may result in a requirement to repeat and pass both courses.

-8. A student who has been absent from Nursing clinical courses for 8 months or longer may be required to repeat and pass relevant Nursing courses as determined by the Department Admissions, Transfers, and Progression Committee,
+8. A student who has been absent from Nursing clinical courses for eight months or longer may be required to repeat and pass relevant Nursing courses as determined by the Admissions, Transfers, and Progression Committee,

-10. Students must normally complete the program within 6 years of enrolment.
-Students entering through the LPN-Bridge pathway must normally complete the program in 4 years of enrolment.
-Students entering through the Step up to Nursing learning model program must normally complete the program in 6 years of enrolment.
+10. Students must normally complete the program within six years of enrolment.
+Students entering through the LPN-Bridge pathway must normally complete the program in four years of enrolment.
+Students entering through the SUN learning model program must normally complete the program in six years of enrolment.

-Degree program minimum: 126 ch.
-The following is the recommended sequence of required courses.
-See Section F of the Calendar for course descriptions.
+Degree program minimum 127 ch.
+The following is the recommended sequence of required courses:

 Term 2: NURS 4152 (12 ch).